operator-framework/rukpak/README.md

 for those APIs.
 These APIs express what content is being installed on-cluster and how to create a running instance of the content.

+## Contributing

+The RukPak project is community driven and is part of the broader Kubernetes ecosystem.
+New contributors are welcome and highly encouraged.
+See the [contributing guidelines](CONTRIBUTING.md) to get started.

 ## Components

 RukPak is composed of two primary APIs, [Bundle](#bundle) and [BundleInstance](#bundleInstance), as well as the concept